Geerodge/georgemc.co.uk/src/guides/recommended-tools.md

 seo:
     title: "Tools for Online Entrepreneurs | George McEntegart"
     description: "There are many tools that can save you time and energy down the road.
 Here are some I use, and find myself recommending regularly."
-date: 2023-02-26
+date: 2023-03-07
 layout: "post"
 ---

 {% imagePlaceholder "./src/assets/images/free-guides/recommended-tools.jpg", "Close up of hands typing on laptop keyboard" %}

-During my career in marketing I've used many tools and programs to help achieve my goals.
+During my career in marketing I've used many tools and programs to help me achieve my goals.

 Some are free and some are charged, but all are very useful.